-That means, as soon as N+2 version is published into the Current Branch for Business, the 60-day grace period countdown to End-of-Life for version N kicks in.
-To calculate the end-of-life date of the version you were upgrading to, you had to know the release date of the two versions ahead, add the four months for releasing the version into the Current Branch for Business as well as the grace period.
+That means that as soon as N+2 version is published into the Current Branch for Business, the 60-day grace period countdown to end-of-life for version N kicks in.
+To calculate the end-of-life date of the version you were upgrading to, you had to know the release date of the two versions ahead, and add the four months for releasing the version into the Current Branch for Business as well as the grace period.

 For example, if you are on CBB 1511, based on this schedule, you have 10 months to upgrade starting from the release of 1703 into Current Branch (April 2017) — which brings you to January 2018.
 Consequently, if you are currently on the initial release, you have to upgrade as soon as possible, since 1507 reaches its end-of-life on May 9, 2017 and security updates will no longer be delivered!
 In extreme cases, businesses do not have more than 16 months on one version and will be on a perpetual upgrade cycle to ensure security compliance.

 Things got very confusing very quickly.
 And even if you could figure it out, release dates slipped all the time.
-For example, following this logic, 1507 should have lost support in January, but the EOL date was pushed to March and actually went end-of-life on May 9, 2017.
+For example, following this logic, 1507 should have lost support in January of 2017, but the EOL date was pushed to March and actually went end-of-life on May 9, 2017.

 New, Simplified Windows-as-a-Service Support Timeline Kicks In